All Episodes

 So here's the question I have.

-Now let's get it, let's get ahead of the curve for a minute on the media.
+Now, let's get ahead of the curve for a minute on the media.

 Here's the question I have.

-So he goes down to huge defeat.
+So he goes down to a huge defeat.

-I mean, this looks like uh they may not even get 130 votes in favor, and they needed two sixteen, two seventeen, I guess, and they only got about 130.
+I mean, this looks like they may not even get 130 votes in favor, and they needed 216, 217, I guess.

-So far they've got 299, 300 votes against in the House of Representatives.
+So far, they've got 299, 300 votes against in the House of Representatives.

-It's it's two to one Republicans against it, it's three to one or more, I guess, four to one, Democrats against it, his own party.
+It's three to one or more, I guess, four to one, Democrats against it, his own party, his own party.

-Now, the President thought so much of this as part of his legacy that he personally went to the Hill to talk to Democrat members of the House.
+Now, the president thought so much of this as part of his legacy that he personally went to the Hill to talk to Democrat members of the House.

 I don't know if he's done that before, but I can't remember that he's done that before.